-Chocolate is manufactured from cocoa beans, which are the cacao tree’s seeds.
+Chocolate is manufactured from cocoa beans and the cacao tree’s seeds.
 Cacao plants and beans are bitter, and no one wants to eat them save bats, monkeys, and squirrels, which prefer sweet pulps.
 Although raccoons are omnivorous, they will eat beans and plants when available, but they are toxic, like chocolate, and cannot digest them well.
 As a result, raccoons eat cocoa beans and plants, which is not good.

-However, because cocoa beans are mix with large quantities of sugar, it becomes quite enticing to animals and children.
-Not all animals like chocolate or sweets since many animals lack taste buds or sweet buds.
+However, because cocoa beans are mixed with large quantities of sugar, it entices animals and children.
+Unfortunately, not all animals like chocolate or sweets since many animals lack taste or sweet buds.
 Thus they don’t know and can’t taste the sweetness, which is why they don’t care about it.
 Raccoons, on the other hand, enjoy sweets and can taste like dogs.
 On the other hand, Cats lack taste buds and hence cannot detect sugar and do not enjoy sweets.

 Is there anything else that tastes like chocolate?

-After reading about the negative effects of chocolate on Raccoons, it is only fair to wonder if any other substances are similarly toxic.
+After reading about the adverse effects of chocolate on Raccoons, it is only fair to wonder if any other substances are similarly toxic.
 Raccoons, despite their adaptability, have some weak points too.

 If you’re eating a mildly spiced snack, it’s best not to share it with a raccoon.
 They have survived on nature’s bland offerings, and it may be difficult for them to regulate the acid reflux in the case of spices.

 Garlic and onions do not go well with a raccoon’s metabolism.
-They can induce serious conditions such as hemolytic anemia.
+They can induce severe conditions such as hemolytic anemia.
 This is due to the chemical compositions and nutrients found in these veggies.

 3. Raisins and macadamia nuts

 Although some nuts are beneficial to raccoons, Raisins and Macadamia Nuts are not on the list.
 They contain minerals that are hazardous to raccoons.
-These minerals pose a direct threat to a raccoon’s intestine and can cause a lifetime impairment.
+These minerals directly threaten a raccoon’s intestine and can cause a lifetime impairment.